×

 When we asked people living in San Jose about club and activities where newcomers can meet others, they responded:

 "Expats living in San Jose often join clubs and activities that allow them to meet locals and other expats.
 Popular clubs and activities include outdoor adventure clubs, salsa dancing, golfing, and kickball.
 Additionally, many living in San Jose, Costa Rica also connect with local expat groups online, such as the Costa Rica Expats Club, which provides a platform for meeting other expats, asking questions, and sharing tips about living in the country.
-Moreover, expats can also meet people through their jobs, places of worship, language classes, or volunteer activities," said one expat who made the move to San Jose, Costa Rica.
+Moreover, expats can also meet people through their jobs, places of worship, language classes, or volunteer activities," explained one expat living in San Jose, Costa Rica, Costa Rica.

 What is life like in San Jose?